couchbaselabs/Linq2Couchbase/docs/sorting-take-limit.md

 # Sorting and Paging Results

+> [NOTE]
+> The documetation has been updated to reflect that the product name for N1QL has been changed to SQL++, however, the source itself may still use the name N1QL.

-Using LINQ and N1QL, it's easy to sort and page results.
+Using LINQ and SQL++, it's easy to sort and page results.

 ## Sorting